anu-610/line-follower/readme.md

 ## What i Did

-- Designed a circuit in Tinkercad.
+- Designed a circuit in Tinkercad.<br>
-- Made the basic algorithm using if-else statement
+- Made the basic algorithm using if-else statement<br>
-- Learned what is PID and how to implement it in Line-Follower
+- Learned what is PID and how to implement it in Line-Follower<br>
-- Made another algorithm for line follower using PID
+- Made another algorithm for line follower using PID<br>

 ## Circuit Design